Kara77779/imai-replication-project/README.md

 ## ✅ Progress

 **Day 1**
-- Successfully reproduced:
+- Reproduced core results from the AJPS 2007 article:
   - **Table 2** (ITT and CACE estimates)
   - **Table 3** (subgroup analyses)
   - **Figure 3** (heterogeneous treatment effects)
 - Organized outputs in both `.Rmd` and `.html` formats for reproducibility.

 **Day 2**
-- Extended replication with robustness checks:
+- Extended replication with robustness checks (Section 4 of the paper):
-  - **S1**: Alternative definitions of treatment receipt (visited, logged-in, completed).
+  - **S1**: Alternative definitions of treatment receipt (visited / logged-in / completed).
   - **S2**: Sensitivity to missing outcome assumptions (complete-case, worst-case, best-case, multiple imputation).
-- Results confirm robustness of the original findings.
+- Results confirm that the main findings are robust to both treatment receipt definitions and missingness assumptions.

 ---

-## 🔜 Next Steps
+## 🔜 Next Steps (Day 3 Plan)
-- Replicate **Bayesian/SAFE models** presented in the appendix of the AJPS 2007 article.
+- Replicate **Bayesian/SAFE models** presented in the appendix.
-- Extend robustness checks to include **sensitivity analyses under different assumptions** (e.g., Latent Ignorability, Non-Ignorable missingness).
+- Extend robustness checks to include **alternative missing-data assumptions** (e.g., Latent Ignorability, Non-Ignorable missingness).
-- Generalize the current R scripts into a **replication template** (functions + workflow) that can be reused for other experiments.
+- Generalize the R scripts into a **replication template** for other experiments.
-- Write a short **methodological note** documenting challenges (e.g., column naming, missingness handling, random seeds) and how they were resolved.
+- Write a **methodological note** documenting challenges (column naming, missingness handling, random seeds) and solutions.
+- Plan for **Day 4**: replicate and extend to more recent Imai papers, connecting classic methods (2007) to modern developments.

 ---

 ## 👩‍🎓 About Me
-My name is **Cara Li**, an **MBA student at Harvard Business School (Class of 2027)**.
+My name is **Cara Li**, an incoming **MBA student at Harvard Business School (Class of 2027)**.

 **Background**:
 - **B.A. in Economics (Statistics concentration), Peking University**